Research

 My research focuses extremism in democracies.
 I describe my research on this topic in the paragraphs that follow.
-These projects use a variety of methods, including experiments, surveys, text-as-data, and other techniques.
+These projects use a variety of methods, including experiments, surveys, large-language models and AI, text-as-data, and other techniques.
 I consider the nature of extremism and factors that promote and discourage extremism.

 Publications: